 Many Jamaican animals can be found in Jamaica and nowhere else in the world.
 We describe these as being endemic.
-And sad to say, many of these animals are endangered, having been the victims of
+And sad to say, many of these animals are endangered, having been the victims of natural and human interference.

 We have our fair share of domestic animals, most of which were introduced from other countries (mainly Spain) during the time of European colonisation.

 Common pets are dogs, cats, ornamental fish and birds.
 Animals raised for food are chickens, pigs, cows, goats, fish, and to a lesser extent, sheep and rabbits.

 Horses are bred for racing, and donkeys and mules are used for work, but on a very small scale.

 The Jamaica Hope, Jamaica Red Poll, Jamaica Brahman and Jamaica Black are four breeds of cattle adapted to tropical conditions.
 They were developed in Jamaica by Dr. T.P.
 Lecky, a Jamaican scientist.

 Jamaican wild animals range from large reptiles to small birds and miniscule insects.
 Many of these species are protected by law.
 Here are some pictures of Jamaican animals taken by my kids and me.